-Cruise tipping is an important and necessary expense of your trip.
-When determining what your cruise will cost, do not forget to include this expense.
+Cruise-tipping is an important and necessary expense of your trip.
+When determining what your total cruise will cost, do not forget to include this expense.

 There are many variables, and different tip recommendations, due to differences among cruise lines.

 Carefully read the information on your ship’s policy, and suggestion for tipping.

 Normally, you tip your cabin steward, waiter and bus boy.
 Usually, the Maître D’ (headwaiter) is optional.
 You may also receive suggestions for tips to certain other staff members, for example, the Assistant Maître D’.

 Some Cruise lines may provide recommendations as to whom and how much to tip.
 They may also provide you with envelopes to place your tips, usually the last evening of the cruise.
 You are not required to follow their recommendations.

 Note however, leaving cruise-tips in envelopes will probably end for all cruise lines, in the near future.
 They have begun to automatically add cruise-tips to the package price.
 Not all travelers believe in tipping.
 These “non-tipping” practices seem to be especially true for international travelers.

 to the package price may be in an effort to equalize the pay for their employees.

 They work and stay on board ship for months at a time.